Best-Fit Fitness Quiz

 Best used by: people restarting after a long gap, anyone who's bounced off three or more programs, and clients whose EF coaching plan needs a movement layer that won't compete with everything else.

-Your Best-Fit Movement Ranking
+Your Best-Fit Exercises Ranked

 Pick one.
 Schedule two sessions in the next seven days.
 The bottleneck is consistency, not selection.